 J Bar J’s goal is to provide a continuum of quality programs for adjudicated male and female offenders, utilizing culturally competent, comprehensive, evidence informed treatment services designed to meet each youth’s individual needs.
 J Bar J has successfully operated residential based services for male offenders through J Bar J since 1968.
 The programs of J Bar J Youth Services offer varied strength-based options, individualized for each youth and delivered through quality curriculum, experiential recreation and an evolving educational environment.

 J Bar J Youth Services is a 501 © (3) nonprofit corporation founded in 1968 as a working ranch for troubled boys (juvenile offenders).
-J Bar J Youth Services has 47 years of experience as the largest regional provider of services for at-risk youth.
-The agency has 5 programs and a budget of $5.6 million.
+J Bar J Youth Services has over 50 years of experience as the largest regional provider of services for at-risk youth.
+The agency has multiple programs and a budget of $5.6 million.
 J Bar J has a high level of management expertise and provides five important functions to the program: oversight; technical assistance; fiscal procedures; policy direction and fundraising.
 J Bar J keeps separate accounts for each programmatic division and each grant stream and is audited annually.
-The agency has 100 employees, serving over 1,000 youth each year through residential and community based programs located throughout Deschutes County.
+The agency has well over 100 employees, serving over 1,000 youth each year through residential and community based programs located throughout Deschutes County.
 Our current programs include:

 - J Bar J Boys Ranch (BRS 4) and J5 (BRS 5) – A unique living, working and educational environment for young men, ages 13-20.
 Provides opportunities for personal growth, maturity and reformation.